 USDA Symbol: robl

-This is a thornless or near-thornless rose with blunt leaflets and smooth stems with a whitish bloom.
-Five-petaled flowers are pale pink to white.
-The shrub is 2-5 ft. tall with a dense, mounded habit.
+This is a thornless or near-thornless rose with blunt leaflets and smooth stems.
+Five-petaled flowers are pink to whitish.
+The shrub is 2-6 ft. tall with a dense, mounded habit.

 Spreads vigorously by root suckers once established.
 The hips are an excellent source of vitamin C. (Ontario Native Plants 2002)